By Amy Gorin, MS, RDN

 I ended up creating a fairly low-calorie pizza loaded with veggies.
 For the crust of this flatbread pizza, I used a flatbread pizza crust that's also fairly low in calories.

 This Wild Mushroom Pizza is So Easy to Make

 How to make this homemade pizza?
 The first step is prepping the sauteed mushrooms and onions.
 To do this, I started preparing the toppings by sautéing mushrooms in low-sodium vegetable broth in a large skillet over medium heat.
 You can also cook the mushrooms in a nonstick pan.

 The key is to stir the mushrooms and cook until the liquid begins to thicken.
 Then you continue to cook, stirring, until it becomes pretty thick and that's when you take the veggies off the burner.
 This adds additional flavor for very few calories.

 Then I caramelized onions and garlic.
 Many people think you need lots of oil and sugar to accomplish this, but you actually don’t need either!
 It helps to slice the onions into thin slices.
 If you don't have white or yellow onions, on hand, you can use red onions.

+I next cooked up some kale for a touch of green, as well as extra nutrition and filling fiber.
 I love a cheesy pizza, so I topped the crusts with a part-skim mozzarella, goat cheese, and Parmesan.
-I added the veggies, plus a sprinkle of red pepper flakes for a hint of spice.
+I added the cooked onions and mushrooms, plus a sprinkle of red pepper flakes for a hint of spice.